nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

       Use case resumes at step 2.

 * 3c.
+The stock with the given serial number is not found.

+    * 3c1.
+Warenager shows an error message.

+      Use case resumes at step 2.

+* 3d.
 The given format is missing the field header s/.

-    * 3c1.
+    * 3d1.
 Warenager shows an error message.

       Use case resumes at step 2.